MohamedA2000/Top_Canadian_Youtubers_2024/README.md

 - total views
 - videos uploaded

-I have omitted Justin Beiber, The Weeknd and SuperSimple Songs from this analysis because while music channels on YouTube boast substantial viewership, this high engagement often does not translate into increased product sales.
+I have omitted Justin Bieber, The Weeknd and SuperSimple Songs from this analysis because while music channels on YouTube boast substantial viewership, this high engagement often does not translate into increased product sales.
 Music content primarily attracts viewers interested in entertainment rather than purchasing decisions.
 Therefore, excluding these channels from our analysis will allow us to focus on more relevant content creators whose audiences are more likely to engage with and purchase our products.

 ## Validation